databrary/design/ridir-16/narrative.md

 The PIs and project staff will gather requirements for the search interface.
 A functional specification document with wireframes will be developed and circulated for feedback.
 Once finalized, the developers will implement the approved design.
+The project team will seek input from the TAC (Appendix A) and from the Databrary Advisory Board in designing and implementing the search interface.

 ##### Project 1.2: Adapt Databrary's search functionality.